Using the DMF Recorder Node

 Packet Data Query

-You can use a packet query to search the packets recorded by a specific recorder node.
+Use a packet query to search the packets recorded by a specific Recorder Node (RN).
 The operation uses a Stenographer query string to filter only the interesting traffic.
-The query returns a URL that can be used to download and analyze the packets using Wireshark or other packet-analysis tools.
+The query returns a URL to download and analyze the packets using Wireshark or other packet-analysis tools.

 switch # query recorder-node <name> packet-data filter <stenographer-query>